Bike clutch – Different types explained with pros & cons

 9. Cable-Operated Clutch

 The cable-operated clutch uses a cable mechanism to engage and disengage the clutch.
-The rider manually operates This clutch through a lever connected to the clutch cable.
+The rider manually operates this clutch through a lever connected to the clutch cable.
 Cable-operated clutches are present in older bikes and classic motorcycle models.
 They are best for their simplicity and ease of maintenance.

 Pros of Cable-Operated Clutch